IBM/resilient-java-microservices-with-istio/README.md

 [![Build Status](https://travis-ci.org/IBM/Java-MicroProfile-Microservices-on-ISTIO.svg?branch=master)](https://travis-ci.org/IBM/Java-MicroProfile-Microservices-on-Istio)

-# Java MicroProfile Microservices on Istio
+# Enable your Java MicroProfile Microservices with advanced traffic management features leveraging Istio

 [MicroProfile](http://microprofile.io) is a baseline platform definition that optimizes Enterprise Java for a microservices architecture and delivers application portability across multiple MicroProfile runtimes.
+It delivers application portability across multiple MicroProfile runtimes; the initial baseline is JAX-RS plus CDI plus JSON-P.

 Building and packaging these Java microservice is one part of the story.
 How do we connect, manage, deploy and scale them?
 Moving forward, how do we collect metrics about traffic behavior, which can be used to enforce policy decisions such as fine-grained access control and rate limits?
-Enter service mesh.
-A service mesh, necessity for today's cloud-native applications, is a layer for making microservices intercommunication secure, fast, reliable, and enable deeper insights into the microservices metrics.
+Enter service mesh and Istio, which allows us to connect, manage, and secure microservices, and enable deeper insights into the microservices metrics.

-[Istio](http://istio.io) is an open platform that provides a uniform way to connect, manage, and secure microservices.
-Istio is the result of a joint collaboration between IBM, Google and Lyft as a means to support traffic flow management, access policy enforcement and the telemetry data aggregation between microservices, all without requiring changes to the code of your microservice.
 Istio provides an easy way to create this service mesh by deploying a [control plane](https://istio.io/docs/concepts/what-is-istio/overview.html#architecture) and injecting sidecars, an extended version of the  [Envoy](https://lyft.github.io/envoy/) proxy, in the same Pod as your microservice.

-In this code we demonstrate how to deploy, connect, manage and monitor Java microservices leveraging MicroProfile on Istio service mesh.
+In this code we demonstrate how to build, deploy, connect, manage and monitor Java MicroProfile microservices leveraging Istio service mesh.
+Once this is done, specific features from Istio we dive in are.

+Canary deployment: In most cases, when components are upgraded it’s useful to deploy the new version but only have a small subset of network traffic routed to it so that it can be tested before the old version is removed.
+This is often referred to as “canary testing”.

+Circuit Breakers: Circuit breaking is a critical component of distributed systems.
+It’s nearly always better to fail quickly and apply back pressure downstream as soon as possible.

 ![MicroProfile-Istio](images/MicroProfile-Istio.png)